 Duration of Pension:

 The retired employee got a pension till his / her life but family pension duration at the start was 5 years and later on it increased for 10 years.
-During service death, the Government granted family pension to the full fixed period.
-But if the employee died after retirement, his / her family got pension after deducting the period for which he/she got the pension from 5 or 10 years.
+During service death, the Government granted a family pension to the full fixed period.
+But if the employee died after retirement, his / her family got a pension after deducting the period for which he/she got the pension from 5 or 10 years.

-Ratio of Family Pension
+The ratio of Family Pension

 In cases of service death, the family got 75% of the pension that the employee would get in case he got as was live and got pension on retirement.
 If the employee died after retirement, then his family used to get 50% of the pension he/she got already.
 For example: